 In Chicago, Nohely’s MMC repair had to be put on hold.
 But Nohely couldn’t wait.

 Her team helped her book an intake and surgery at another hospital a roughly five-hour drive away.
-Three hours later, they called canceled, too.
+Three hours later, they canceled, too.
 Next on the list was a center in Minnesota.

 “I was about to leave the house, no joke, hand on the doorknob ready to leave when they called and canceled,” Nohely says.
 “At that point I just broke down.
 Three hospitals, all canceled.
 We couldn’t even figure out how to calm down.”